muhiaudin/Make-HTML-forms-in-shopify-without-paid-apps-using-google-forms/README.md

 => You can view your form submissions from shopify in Google Form Response Sheets.

-You can do it yourself using the code or if you need my assistance you can contact me on my whatsapp: +92 307 065 9485
+You can do it yourself using the code or if you need my assistance you can contact me.

+Kind Regards,
+Ghulam Muhiaudin
+Email: muhiaudin@hotmail.com
+Whatsapp: +92 307 065 9485
+Facebook: fb.me/chandonline
+Instagram: @ghulammuhiaudin